Wilfred/difftastic/manual/src/contributing.md

 $ git push --tags
 ```

-You can now increment the version in Cargo.tmol and add a new entry
+You can now increment the version in Cargo.toml and add a new entry
 CHANGELOG.md.